tartley/svgload/docs/README.rst

 Known Issues
 ------------

   * It generally chokes on real-world SVG files other than the small ones I'm saving from Inkscape, due to unhandled SVG entities such as rectangles or text.
-Avoid this by just using closed straight-edged paths filled with plain color.
+Avoid this by just using closed, straight-edged paths filled with plain color.
   * I've only tested it on Windows.
 My lappy graphics chipset doesn't work for OpenGL stuff on Ubuntu Jaunty, due to the fact that ATI blows sweaty donkey nuts.